The Sky Is a Neighborhood: Music video

 The music video for the song was directed by Grohl, and parts feature his daughters Violet and Harper.
 The video consists of Grohl's daughters amusing themselves with books and toys in a small cabin, while Grohl himself and the rest of the band performs on the roof with bright glowing eyes, intermittently stomping on the roof and catching the attention of the girls.
 Parts of the song's lyrics appear in the books the girls read.
 The band's performance punctures holes in the roof, creating the appearance of constellations, and eventually causes the girls to levitate and rotate in the cabin at the conclusion of the video.
 In one shot, a framed photo of the famous Serbian-American scientist Nikola Tesla can be seen.
 Grohl explained the inspiration behind the video:

 It's crazy because a lot of that is based on dreams that I've had about 20 years ago, where I was walking along this coastal city in Italy just as the sun was going down and the stars were coming out and then the sky just imploded into millions of UFOs swarming around.
 So everyone just fell to the ground and looked up, and there were these films being projected in the sky of the evolution of man, and the new territories, and how they'll be divided, and why we're here and how we were created.
 Just this really trippy dream that stayed with me my entire life.
 It seemed like all that imagery fell into place with the lyrics of the song.

 Grohl explained that the inclusion of his daughters was a result of them repeatedly asking to be a part of the band's videos, and Grohl finding a good way to implement them.
 He also explained that he preferred directing the video because he felt he was better able to connect the song's meaning and videos himself rather than through third party written video treatments.
 NPR described the video as being similar to Stranger Things due to the sci-fi/fantasy setting with the involvement of young children.

 Reception

 The song was generally well received commercially and critically.
 As of September 2017, the song had peaked at number seven on the Billboard US Mainstream Rock Songs chart.
 ABC News singled out the song as a standout track on Concrete and Gold, stating that "within the context of the record it really stands out ...
 Grohl sells it with his shout and the background choir of voices gives it a wonderfully ominous touch.
 MetalSucks praised the song's sound for being "like nothing the band has ever done before, but it still fits in perfectly with the rest of their material.
 This, my friends, is artistic evolution done right."
 Foo Fighters performed "The Sky Is a Neighborhood" at the 2018 Brit Awards where they won the award for International Group.

 Personnel

-Credits adapted from Concrete and Gold liner notes.
+Credits taken from Concrete and Gold liner notes.